 Utility companies claim that solar customers are “subsided” customers— that they shift the cost of electricity onto non-solar customers.
 So, net metering isn’t fair to everyone else without solar.

-If utility companies cared about fair rates and cost-shifting, residential ratepayers wouldn’t be subsidizing the infrastructure costs for industrial customers.
-Rural ratepayers would pay more than urban ratepayers since rural infrastructure requires more investment per capita.
+If utility companies cared about fair rates and cost-shifting, residential ratepayers wouldn’t be subsidizing infrastructure costs for industrial customers.
+Rural ratepayers would also pay more than urban ratepayers since maintaining and expanding rural infrastructure often requires greater investment per capita.

 So why are utility companies cutting net metering?
 As Will Geise, Regional Director of the Solar Energy Industries Association (SEIA), explains, “This is a tired tactic that utilities have used to maintain their monopoly grip on electricity markets.”